deckhouse/deckhouse/docs/site/_includes/getting_started/vsphere/STEP_ENV.md

 ```
 {% endsnippetcut %}

-Assign the role to a user on the `vCenter` object:
+Assign the user the role on the `vCenter` object:

 {% snippetcut %}
 ```shell